Special Summer Nights in Spain

 Noches de Embrujo ('Enchanted Nights')

-These are nights where you can enjoy flamenco shows in unique settings.
-They can be experienced especially in Andalusia over the summer.
-For example, the Music and Dance Festival of Granada takes place in July in the Alhambra, Seville holds shows in the gardens of the Real Alcázar Palace, and at the Cordoba Guitar Festival, many of the concerts are held in the bullring and on the city's streets.
+These are the nights you will experience in unique venues that host flamenco shows.
+You can experience this especially in Andalusia during the summer.
+For example, the International Festival of Music and Dance of Granada is held between June and July in the Alhambra; Seville hosts performances in the gardens of the Real Alcazar and the Córdoba Guitar Festival concerts take place in the emblematic Teatro de la Axerquía, Gran Teatro and Teatro Góngora.

 -